AlmaLinux/almalinux.org/content/blog/2023-09-07-almalinux-events-2023.md

 You'll also be able to catch talks from benny Vasquez, AlmaLinux OS Foundation Chair, at OLF and All Things Open.

-At OLF benny will be speaking on **Saturday, September 9th at 10:00 a.m.** on "The Future of AlmaLinux: Building without Following."
+At OLF benny will be speaking on **Saturday, September 9th at 10:00 a.m.
+US Eastern Time** on "The Future of AlmaLinux: Building without Following."
 Since our inception, AlmaLinux OS has been an exact duplicate of Red Hat Enterprise Linux.
-With RedHat's shift away from sharing the full building blocks on [git.centos.org](http://git.centos.org/), we have been hard at work to define a new, reliable path forward.
+With Red Hat's shift away from sharing the full building blocks on [git.centos.org](http://git.centos.org/), we have been hard at work to define a new, reliable path forward.

 At All Things Open, benny will present "Building AlmaLinux OS without RHEL sources code."
 In this talk, benny will talk about the plans to plot a path forward for AlmaLinux OS after Red Hat has moved away from hosting RHEL source code on git.centos.org.
 You'll learn what the project has been doing since June and what AlmaLinux is planning for the future.